uclaacm/hackschool-f18/session-3-frontend-dom/README.md

 ```

 You might be wondering _Why "raw" red?_ Well, this is because Safari is buggy
-with fractional RGB values, so we are going to have round this value.
+with fractional RGB values, so we are going to have to round this value.

 Round like this: